LOUISVILLE, Ky. — What music might have inspired Shakespeare?

 “He obviously knew them and expected his audience would as well,” Ashworth said.

-The music of the night will be fun and accessible to today’s audiences, Ashworth added.
+The music of the night will be fun and accessible to today’s audiences, he said.
 After all, it was largely written at the time for entertaining in people’s homes.

 “It was a time of amateur involvement in music.
 Part of a person’s education was to read music and to sing.
 If you didn’t know how to do that, you weren’t considered sufficiently cultured,” he said.
 “The chamber music of the time – some of it quite difficult — was all intended for amateur players.”